ellisonch/CFGLib/README.md

 # CFGLib
 A C# library for (Probabilistic) Context Free Grammars (PCFGs).
-Supports conversion to Chomsky Normal Form (CNF) as well as the CYK algorithm for recognition.
+Supports probability-preserving conversion to Chomsky Normal Form (CNF) as well as the CYK algorithm for recognition.

 ## License
 CFGLib is licensed using the [MIT license](LICENSE.txt).